Job & internship resources

 You will need to create a strong and up-to-date résumé that reflects résumé writing practices in North America.

-CAPS offers a Résumé Drop-in review service at 2070 Mackay to polish your résumé and cover letter drafts.
-Make an appointment by calling 514 848-2424 ext.
+CAPS offers a Résumé Drop-in review service in H-745 to polish your résumé and cover letter drafts.
+You can also make an appointment by calling 514 848-2424 ext.
 7345.

-Visit the Career Resource Centre (1455 de Maisonneuve Blvd.
-W., H-440) to borrow books with sample résumés.
+Visit the Career Resource Centre in H-757 to borrow books with sample résumés.
 For templates and additional resources visit the CAPS web page about Résumés and cover letters.

 If you do not speak French and wish to work off-campus, you may find job hunting a challenge.
 If you are considering staying in Quebec long-term, or just want to immerse yourself and practice speaking in French, come by the French language conversation groups at the Career Resource Centre.